LOAC

 Briggs & Stratton Loss of AC Sensing / No Output Detected by Controller

-Controller displays LOAC or NO AC and generator runs but transfer switch does not transfer load.
+Controller displays LOAC or NO AC, and the generator runs but the transfer switch does not transfer the load.

 Advertisements